toptal/granite-form/README.md

 #### Represents

-Represents provides an easy way to expose model attributes through an interface.
+`represents` provides an easy way to expose model attributes through an interface.
-It will automatically set passed value to the represented object **before validation**.
+It will automatically set the passed value to the represented object **before validation**.
-You can use any ActiveRecord, ActiveModel or Granite::Form object as a target of representation.
+You can use any `ActiveRecord`, `ActiveModel` or `Granite::Form` object as a target of representation.
-A type of an attribute will be taken from it.
+The type of an attribute will be taken from it.
-If there is no type, it will be `Object` by default.
+If no type is defined, it will be `Object` by default.
 You can set the type explicitly by passing the `type: TypeClass` option.
 Represents will also add automatic validation of the target object.

 ```ruby